This week in the National Football League - Photos

 This week in the National Football League

-Here’s a look at moments from this week's action in the National Football League.
+Here’s a look at moments from the National Football League this week.

 (